crcdng/dont-touch-men/README.md

 Alert people before they are touching MEN (Mouth Eyes Nose).

+### NEW BRANCH
+I have started working on an alternative branch **v2** with no dependencies except for [TensorFlow.js](https://www.tensorflow.org/js) that uses [BodyPix version 2](https://github.com/tensorflow/tfjs-models/tree/master/body-pix).
+To see this branch, use:

+`git checkout v2`

 ### CURRENT STATUS: HACK / WORK IN PROGRESS

 Demo: https://i3games.github.io/dont-touch-men/